spymon/cebelarstvo-marin-react/README.md

 ## Deployment

-Run the dev script to start the frontend and the backend servers at once
+Run the "dev" script to start the frontend and the backend servers at once

 ```bash
   npm run dev